ekzhang/inline-sql/README.md

 """)
 ```

-`inline_sql` operates directly on an in-memory database.
+Operations in the `inline_sql` library directly use an in-memory database.
 You can access local datasets (pandas frames), CSV files, and interpolate variables seamlessly into queries.
 Internally, this is implemented as a small wrapper around [DuckDB](https://duckdb.org/).

 ## Installation